 During the discussion:

 a.
-Project Reporters sit on the dais with the Council member who chairs the session.
+Project Reporters sit on the dais with the Director and the Council member who chairs the session.

 b.
-Any registered attendee (see the next question below for information on guest floor privileges) may queue at the available microphones to comment on the section currently being discussed.
+Any registered attendee (see the next question below for information on nonmember floor privileges) may queue at the available microphones to comment on the section currently being discussed.

 c.
 Reporters may accept suggestions for change to the draft made from the floor and commit to making those changes to the text before the Official Text is published.